-Special Note: This article was inspired by an episode of our podcast, The Ecommerce Insights Show.
+Special Note: This article was inspired by an episode of our podcast, The Ecommerce Insights Show with Jordan Gal (Rally).
 We go into much more detail here than we did on the show, but you might enjoy listening to the original conversation and subscribing to receive future episodes.

 What is the key to growing your ecommerce revenue?

 The obvious response is, “attract more customers,” but let’s not jump to conclusions.
 According to research from Adobe, as much as 41% of a store’s revenue comes from only 8% of its customers.